cpradio/jTouchThis/README.md

 - Add templates for the H.U.D. capabilities to help improve customization.
 - Add translations for light tap tooltips
 - Remind everyone this is an April Fool's Joke

+## Contributors
+- guido2004 for helping with the media creation
+- jeffreylees for motivating me by telling me "I can't do it!" (doubter!)
+- technobear for support and encouraging me every time jeffreylees say I couldn't do it!